hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 ### File config

 The provider always first tries to load **a config file** from a given (or default) location.
-Depending on whether you have current context set this _may_ require `config_context_auth_info` and/or `config_context_cluster` and/or `config_context`.
+Depending on whether you have a current context set this _may_ require `config_context_auth_info` and/or `config_context_cluster` and/or `config_context`.

 #### Setting default config context

-Here's an example for how to set default context and avoid all provider configuration:
+Here's an example of how to set default context and avoid all provider configuration:

 ```
 kubectl config set-context default-system \